CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 glm_fit <- summary(glm_emm)
 ```

-The State instantaneous water quality criteria formally apply over a 90
+The instantaneous water quality criteria formally apply over a 90 day
-day period, and observations are allowed to exceed the instantaneous
+period, and observations are allowed to exceed the instantaneous
 standard no more than 10% of the time.

 ``` r